harryliuhao/capstone/README.md

 ##Note 2/20/2017
 ###Statistics from 50% sample
 1. data cleaning time (tm_map) is 23 mins (1380 sec)
-2. Tokenization time is 128 mins and counting (2+ hours) for just bi-token.
+2. Tokenization time is 128 mins and counting when interrupted (2+ hours) for just bi-token.
 Too long.

 ##Next steps
 * test if breaking down documents to sentences will speed up the tokenization process